mbabynames search ✿

 Honor Marie

-Honor means "noble and strong".
+Honor means "honour".
 Marie means "bitter, beloved".
-The pairing gives the name a layered quality: noble and strong on one side, bitter on the other.
+The pairing gives the name a layered quality: honour on one side, bitter on the other.
 Marie (1 syllable) provides a firm close after the longer Honor.

 Honor Belle